nhagen/rubicon-api-client/README.md

 A simple, unofficial ruby api client for accessing the Rubicon Project's reporting api.
 Many things have not been implemented, and error checking is minimal.

 Currently only partially implements seller API.
-No reason why it couldn't support more demand too :D
+No reason why it couldn't support demand!
+Pull requests welcome.

 Based on public api documentation provided here: